aria-golliver/roon-alarm-clock/readme.md

 Important: There must be something in the play queue for it to actually work :P

-[./setup.sh](./setup.sh) will help you install everything and give an example crontab.
+[./init-repo.sh](./init-repo.sh) will help you install all the tools and give an example crontab.

+you can also run [./install.sh BINARY_NAME](./install.sh) to create a single binary using `bun`

 [official roon api / docs here](https://github.com/RoonLabs/node-roon-api)